-MAZON’S Inaugural Rabbinic Justice Mission Brings Rabbis to the U.S. Capital to Urge Lawmakers to Protect SNAP
+MAZON’S Inaugural Rabbinic Justice Mission Brings Rabbis to the U.S. Capitol to Urge Lawmakers to Protect SNAP

 MAZON: A Jewish Response to Hunger hosted 13 rabbis from across the country and representing multiple denominations May 15 and 16 for its inaugural Rabbinic Justice Mission, an event designed to inspire and empower Jewish leaders to engage in anti-hunger advocacy.
 The Mission was particularly timely, given the pending vote in the U.S. House of Representatives for the Agriculture and Nutrition Act of 2018 (H.R.
 2), otherwise known as the Farm Bill, which provides funding and structure for the Supplemental Nutrition Assistance Program (SNAP), the cornerstone of the federal nutrition safety net.